Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Experiment

 In this experiment, we evaluate the interpretability of alpha formulas mined by different methods.
 We define the interpretability of an alpha formula by its capacity to articulate a reasonable logic, a specific market phenomenon, or an investment strategy.
-To quantify this, we randomly select one alpha formula per method and employed LLMs to rank their interpretability.
+To quantify this, we randomly select one alpha formula per method and employ LLMs to rank their interpretability.
 We repeat this process 50 times and compute the average rank for each method.
 To mitigate potential biases from a single LLM, we aggregate rankings from three distinct LLMs.
-The results are presented in Figure~\ref{fig:exp_result_2} (b).
+The results are presented in Figure~\ref{fig:interp_comp}.
 The findings indicate that formulas mined by our framework exhibit interpretability second only to those generated by the CoT method.
-Notably, our method significantly surpasses non-LLM-based approaches in terms of formula interpretability.
+This result is particularly noteworthy when compared to non-LLM baselines, whose formulas were consistently ranked as less interpretable.
 This suggests that our approach achieves a compelling trade-off, delivering strong predictive performance while maintaining a high degree of interpretability.

 Furthermore, acknowledging that LLMs might inherently favor formulas generated through LLM-driven processes, we provide illustrative examples of alpha formulas from our method and non-LLM-based approaches in Appendix~\ref{sec:interpretability_examples}.
-While this is not a formal quantitative human study, a human researcher, upon qualitative inspection of these examples, should also be able to clearly distinguish the superior interpretability of formulas derived from our method.
-This superiority typically manifests as more discernible underlying logic and enhanced transparency when compared to formulas produced by non-LLM-based methods.
+While a formal human study is outside the scope of this work, a qualitative inspection of these examples reveals a clear difference: formulas from our method tend to have more discernible logic compared to the often opaque structures produced by non-LLM methods.